 Testosterone is the hormone that is responsible for regulating male sex characteristics.
 While testosterone levels naturally decrease with age beginning at age 30 by about 1 percent every year, they can also decline as a result of another medical condition, such as diabetes, infections, obesity, or other hormonal problems.
-If you are a male and you are starting to feel out of balance in some way, it may be helpful to know some of the typical symptoms of low testosterone.
+If you are a male and you are starting to feel out of balance in some way, it may be helpful to know some of the typical symptoms of low testosterone in men.

 - Decreased sex drive; while libido will naturally decrease below peak levels as a man ages, a complete lack of interest in sex is cause for concern